Kalkidan-Amare/instashop/README.md

-# Udemy Clone Django Project
+# InstaShop Dropshipping Platform

-This project is a Django-based web application that emulates core functionalities of Udemy, a popular online learning platform.
-The application supports user registration, authentication, course management, and payments.
+This project is a Django-based web application that simplifies web development and deployment for small and medium-sized businesses (SMBs), particularly for influencers and small-medium businesses in Africa.
+It aims to reduce costs and streamline the process of creating and managing online stores by integrating with third-party storage and delivery services.

 ## Table of Contents